tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When placed in your empty eye socket, this undead eye allows you to see what others can’t.
 Until the end of the battle or scene, you have x-ray-style vision in addition to normal vision, allowing you to see through up to two inches of metal if you are next to it, and through other things like the flesh of creatures (to see bones), contents of pouches, wooden doors, etc.; you can see invisible objects and creatures; and you can see through illusions as the true form of things are revealed to you.
 You also gain a +1 bonus to attack and damage with all attacks that stacks with other magic items.

-_Curse:_ While using the Eye’s daily power, the Lich King knows your exact location and can see all that you can see, even if you close your eye or wear an eyepatch.
+_Curse:_ While using the Eye’s daily power, Vecna knows your exact location and can see all that you can see, even if you close your eye or wear an eyepatch.
 Once you put the eye in, it can’t be removed until you are dead.

 **Quirk:** Desires to seek out and attune to the hand.